 Douglas has been described as a "top-notch partner" by the Legal 500 and recognized as a future star by Benchmark Litigation.
 Douglas' career includes multiple representations of issuers, officers, and directors in class action securities litigations.
 Recently, he obtained dismissal in full of securities law claims against German technology company, Aixtron.
 He also recently successfully argued in the Southern District of New York and, on appeal before the Second Circuit Court of Appeals, for a dismissal of all securities law claims against Dynegy's officers and directors arising out of actions they took to restructure Dynegy.
 Additionally, he represented Talbots in its successful bid to obtain dismissal of a securities fraud claim asserted against it.
 Douglas also led the representation of Aracruz (now Fibria Celulose) in its successful resolution of claims against it arising out of losses it suffered in connection with its purchases of foreign exchange derivatives.
-Douglas has also represented such companies as Royal Ahold, Presstek, Pitney Bowes, Aixtron and Cnova in securities class actions.
+Douglas has also represented such companies as Royal Ahold, Presstek, Pitney Bowes, Cnova and ReWalk Robotics in securities class actions.
 He has also defended class-action ERISA litigations and class actions alleging breach of contract and RICO.

 Douglas represents clients in complex commercial disputes and in fiduciary litigation.
 He represented U.S. Foods in a long running class action challenging pricing practices within the foodservice industry.
 In addition to domestic-based clients, international clients have benefited from Douglas' experience in United States-based litigations.